cloudfoundry/docs-bosh/content/deployment-manifest.md

 ---

 !!! note
     Once you opt into using cloud config all deployments must be converted to use manifest v2 format that disallows IaaS specific configuration.
-See <a href="manifest-v2.html">manifest v2 schema</a> for allowed configurations. v257+ supports deploying both v1 and v2 manifests to the same director.
+See [manifest v2 schema](manifest-v2.md) for allowed configurations. v257+ supports deploying both v1 and v2 manifests to the same director.

 The deployment manifest is a YAML file that defines the components and properties of the deployment.
 When an operator initiates a new deployment using the CLI, the Director receives a version of the deployment manifest and creates a new deployment using this manifest.